aurogail/Movie_Reco/README.md

     `chmod +x setup_linux_wsl.sh`
     `bash setup_linux_wsl.sh`

+    If ever the sh script fails because of "\r" errors, please switch the .sh file to LF instead of CRLF in "Select End of Line Sequence" option on the bottom right of VS Code and save it.

 It may take a few minutes

 ### 3- Access the different UI on a navigator